 SEC rules require us to describe any transaction since the beginning of 2022 or any currently proposed transaction, in each case involving more than \$120,000, in which we were or will be a participant and any of our directors, director nominees, executive officers, persons or entities known by us to be a beneficial owner of more than 5% of our common stock, or any member of their respective immediate families, had or will have a direct or indirect material interest.
 The charter of our Corporate Governance Committee requires the committee to review and approve any such "related person transaction" that is required to be disclosed.
-When evaluating any such transaction, the Corporate Governance Committee focuses on a variety of factors on a case-by-case basis, including, among other things, the identity of the related person, the nature and terms of the transaction, the interest of the related person in the transaction and the dollar amount involved.
+When evaluating any such transaction, the Corporate Governance Committee for a variety of factors on a case-by-case basis, including, among other things, the identity of the related person, the nature and terms of the transaction and the dollar amount involved.
 There have been no transactions requiring such review since the beginning of 2022.